MindscapeHQ/raygun4node/README.md

 var raygunClient = new raygun.Client().init({ apiKey: 'your API key' });
 raygunClient.send(theError);

-// For express, at the end of the middleware definitions: app.use(raygunClient.expressHandler);
+// For express, at the end of the middleware definitions, just above app.listen: app.use(raygunClient.expressHandler);
 ```

+### Expressjs 4.0 and above

+The [Express documentation](http://expressjs.com/guide/error-handling.html) says `Though not strictly required, by convention you define error-handling middleware last, after other app.use() calls`, but that is incorrect.
+If the `app.use(raygunClient.expressHandler);` call is not immediately before the `app.listen` call, then errors will not be handled by Raygun.

 ## Documentation